-Keep the mirror bounded to approved hostnames and expect weaker results on pages that depend on browser-side rendering, authenticated sessions, or live APIs.
-Running the same mirror command again later rechecks timestamps and refreshes only the files that changed on the origin.
+Keep the crawl bounded to approved hostnames and expect weaker results on pages that depend on browser-side rendering, authenticated sessions, or live APIs.
+Running the same mirror command again later rechecks timestamps and refreshes only the files that changed on the origin when the server provides usable freshness metadata.

 Steps to mirror an entire website with wget: